 Spanish Studies Program: Costa Rica

-Students are housed with families from the Christian community in order to provide a genuine immersion experience.
-If desired, students have the opportunity to interact and practice their language proficiency in opportunities centered around their own area of interest (missions, ministry, health care, etc.).
-Students may take up to four classes that can be credited toward a Spanish minor, major, and General Education language requirement.
-For additional information, contact the Department of Modern Languages at (626) 815-6000, Ext.
-3770.
+Situated in Heredia, the Universidad Nacional combines excellent academics with extensive opportunities to get involved in campus life and the surrounding community.
+An innovative university in an outstanding natural environment, UN offers cross-cultural studies curriculum, abundant opportunities for family home stays, and cultural activities.
+Students are housed with a carefully selected host family from the Heredia Christian community to provide a genuine immersion experience.
+Only one student will live with each host family for maximum cultural and language integration.
+Students will have the opportunity to interact and practice their language proficiency in opportunities centered around their own area of interest (missions, ministry, health care, etc.).
+Students may take up to four classes that can be credited toward the General Education language requirement; and up to 12 units for Spanish minors or majors.